-Our weekly public market links local farms and production gardens to the community.
-Features tasty homemade snacks, entertainment, referral services, & member discounts.
+Our thrice weekly public market links local farms and production gardens to the community.
+Other than the fresh, local and affordable produce, the market also features tasty homemade snacks and entertainment.

-There are also lots of volunteer opportunities at the Market, from crepe-making to working the cash register.
+There are also many volunteering opportunities at the Market, from crepe-making to working the cash register.
 We rely on a dedicated group of volunteers to promote the creation of a central hub for fresh, local food at prices that make it available to all.
 To volunteer, contact Julie Kourakos.

 Our emergency food baskets, delivered monthly to those who would not otherwise we able to access the service, includes low-income seniors and older adults experiencing loss of autonomy, who are usually referred by local health agencies.